 However, it is known that the automatic caliber will feature two independent balance wheels with separate transmissions and escapements.

-One will be beating at standard 28,800 vph and will be used to count hours and minutes, and the other will race at a mind-numbing speed of 360,000 vibrations per hour and will power the 1/100th second chronograph sub-system.
+One will be beating at standard 28,800 vph and will be used to count hours and minutes, and the other will race at a mind-numbing speed of 360,000 vibrations per hour and will power the 1/100th-second chronograph sub-system.

 The Mikrograph function gets so much attention that chronograph’s blue central second hand will even receive its own chapter ring that resembles that of traditional stopwatches used before the onslaught of ultra-precise digital timers.

 As one may guess, Mikrograph’s hand takes just one second to complete a full rotation.
-Although, frankly, I find the function useless for, maybe, 99.99 percent of future customers, I must admit that the way the chronograph’s central seconds hand rotates around the dial looks absolutely breathtaking!
+Although, frankly, I find the function useless for, maybe, 99.99 percent of future customers, I must admit that the way the chronograph’s central seconds hand rotates around the dial looks breathtaking!
 As, of course, is breathtaking its MSRP of $50,000, which is about twice more expensive than a normal chronograph in a rose gold body.

-While not really outrageous for a wristwatch that is delivered in an oversized solid rose gold case and features a complication that currently is unique for TAG Heuer watches, it will still be out of reach for (a rough estimate) 99 percent of the brand’s faithful fans who simply won’t be able to upgrade from their “normal” Carreras to this wrist-monster.
+While not outrageous for a wristwatch that is delivered in an oversized solid rose gold case and features a complication that currently is unique for TAG Heuer, it will still be out of reach for (a rough estimate) 99 percent of the brand’s faithful fans who simply won’t be able to upgrade from their “normal” Carreras to this wrist-monster.
 On the other hand, when you have such an interesting caliber in your portfolio, you can command pretty much any price you want as long as production is limited and quality is properly controlled.

-Can’t wait to see one in person for a proper hands-on review.
+I can’t wait to see one in person for a proper hands-on review.

 Build quality: 5/5